sztadii/sztadii/README.md

 Hey, I’m Krystian!

 💻 Full-stack wizard: <br/>
-I build things that make the internet better, faster, and cooler.
+I build things that make the internet better, faster and cooler.
 From crafting seamless React components to designing backends that just work, I’m all about clean, maintainable code.